 Resumption of services

-While the situation is still a bit uncertain, the Church Council has set a target date of the 26th of July to resume our worship services.
-The purpose of this communication is to highlight some of the differences we will face while worshiping and meeting in a COVID world.
+However, the purpose of this communication is to highlight some of the differences we will face while worshiping and meeting in a COVID world.
 The recent events in Victoria highlight for us the need for discipline and diligence as we resume.
 Please read the summary below and contact 30639528 if you have any questions.

 COVID-19, if contracted has the potential to affect vulnerable members of our congregation very seriously.
 None of us want that, and we must all work together to ensure that we minimise any harm to each other.
 The State Government has also issued health directives and has an industry safety management plan for Places of Worship which we must comply with.
 The objective of the church council is to provide a safe environment for worship, and that involves your cooperation.